-This show celebrates the humanity and enduring impact of one of the most influential 20th-century printmakers, Käthe Kollwitz (1867–1945).
+This show celebrated the humanity and enduring impact of one of the most influential 20th-century printmakers, Käthe Kollwitz (1867–1945).

-Notable for the emotional power of her drawing, printmaking and sculpture, the display explores the printed works of the socially minded German artist through self-portraits and images of the poor and dispossessed.
+Notable for the emotional power of her drawing, printmaking and sculpture, the display explored the printed works of the socially minded German artist through self-portraits and images of the poor and dispossessed.

 Kollwitz lived an intensely examined life, which is expressed in her numerous self-portraits, diaries and correspondence.
 At the core was her work as an artist and a mastery of graphic art.
 This quickly established her reputation in Germany, and then further afield, as her influence spread internationally after the First World War.

-This exhibition of Kollwitz's prints is part of a partnership tour with the Ikon Gallery in Birmingham.
-Discover more about the touring exhibition here.
+This exhibition of Kollwitz's prints was part of a partnership tour with the Ikon Gallery in Birmingham.